arthurhammer/arthurhammer.de/_posts/2019-05-30-playgroundmap.md

 ## Printing

 Initially, I planned to make a high-quality print and frame the map but during the process I decided against it for two reasons: One, a framed map on the wall can’t be readily used for navigating to playgrounds and crossing off visited ones.
 Two, frames come with an obligation to hang them up the wall.
-In the end, I settled on a DIN A4 printout folded into a little flyer.
+In the end, I settled for a DIN A4 printout folded into a little flyer.

 I’m quite pleased with the result.